rwaltr/rybook/docs/index.md

 Do you think something should be added?
 Create an [issue](https://gitlab.com/Blackphidora/rybook/issues)

-> There use to be a pipeline notification here, but Brokenbyte said it broke. so I removed it.
+> There use to be a pipeline notification here, but brokenbyte said it broke. so I removed it.
 >
 > Just call it removing bloatware